Hoppers (film): Marketing

 A first-look image of the film was publicly shown at the 2025 Annecy International Animation Film Festival in June 2025.
-Later that month a short teaser, featuring a lizard repeatedly typing the lizard emoji into a phone, played in theaters after the end credits of Pixar's Elio.
+Later that month, a short teaser featuring a small green gecko repeatedly typing the lizard emoji into a phone played in theaters after the end credits of Pixar's Elio.
 In August 2025, Pixar revealed that the lizard's name is Tom and that he would appear in the film.
+The character of Tom Lizard quickly went viral, and was the focus of several internet memes, which Disney reported earned up to 316 million views.
+A mascot of Tom Lizard was used in several appearances surrounding Hoppers, including special screenings, promotional events, and televised appearances in affiliated networks such as "photobombing" ESPN's coverage of Super Bowl LX.